Exposing your skin to the sun is essential

 Vitamin D

-Vitamin D is produced in skin that is exposed to sunlight.
+Vitamin D is produced in the skin when it is exposed to sunlight.

 It performs essential tasks in the maintenance of several organs.

-It regulates your blood's calcium and phosphorous levels that are so important for bone formation and strength, as well as helping your immune system.
+It regulates your blood's calcium and phosphorous levels, which are so important for bone formation and strength, while also supporting your immune system.

-Since humans don't take enough sunshine, vitamin D is artificially added to their food; namely in milk.
+Since humans don't take enough sunshine, vitamin D is artificially added to our food; namely in milk.

 This is synthetic vitamin D.

-So, because of the unwillingness of our parents and ancestors to get out in the sun, we are all forced to intake this artificial substitute.
+So, because of the unwillingness of our parents and ancestors to go out in the sun, we are all forced to ingest this artificial substitute.

 The sun is fun